galastrostats/general/git-tutorial/07-collaborating.md

 1. Switch to the new branch (`wolfman-pluto`) in Github.
 2. Click on the new pull request.

-The Collaborator will then be given a review page that presents you with an overview of the changes, and a place to write a comment.
-After filling them in you can click `Create pull request`
+The Collaborator will then be given a review page that presents an overview of the changes, and a place to write a comment.
+After filling them in click `Create pull request`.

 Now it is the owners job to review the proposed changes.
-On the owners gitub page, go to the pull requests tab, you should see a new pull request from the contributor.
-Click on it to review the suggested changes, add comments if necessary.
+On the owners gitub page, go to the pull requests tab.
+Click on the new pull request from the contributor to review the suggested changes, add comments if necessary.

-Once you are ready to merge you can click `Create a merge commit` to merge the branch with master.
-Both the owner and collaborator can now pull the changes from master to their local copies by entering
+Once you are ready to merge you can click `Create a merge commit` to merge the branch with master on github.
+Both the owner and collaborator can now pull the changes from master on github to master in their local copies by entering

 ```
 $ git pull origin master